 When you’re looking to grow your wealth, there are some simple things you can do to make your money go further, and it all starts with getting the right investment account for your goals.
 So, should you pick an ISA (and if so, which one?) or a General Investment Account (GIA)?

 There’s no denying that the financial world can be complicated and full of jargon – which can be off-putting when you’ve got a busy life to navigate, with other priorities distracting you from completing your personal finance to-do list.

 But investing doesn’t need to be complicated.
 At Moneyfarm, we think that a big part of our role is to simplify investing and change the relationship you have with your money.

 Does my account impact my investments at Moneyfarm?

-No matter whether you’re investing in a Moneyfarm ISA, General Investment Account (GIA) or, you’ll be given the same level of investment advice to help you reach your goals.
-You can open a number of different investment accounts with Moneyfarm, catering for everything from medium-term goals to your pension fund.
+No matter whether you’re investing in an ISA or a GIA, you’ll be given the same level of investment advice to help you reach your goals.
+You can also open a number of different investment accounts with Moneyfarm, catering for everything from medium-term goals to your pension fund.

 If you’re hoping to help your children on the property ladder, are planning a sabbatical, or are planning a career change, you might be looking for a more flexible account to help grow your money.
-The Moneyfarm Stocks and Shares ISA and General Investment Account may suit your needs, depending on your financial situation.
+Our stocks and shares ISA and GIA may suit your needs, but it ultimately depends on your financial situation.

 What is a stocks and shares ISA?